hugogirard/apimDevOps/README.md

   <li>Global Policy</li>
 </ul>

-Each teams that develop APIs will have their own dedicated Git repository.
-Doing so, they can only modify their own set of APIs and be independant of other teams.
+Each team that develop APIs will have their own dedicated Git repository.
+Doing so, they can only modify their own set of APIs and be independent of other teams.

-This Git repository represent this kind of structure.
+This Git repository represents this kind of structure.
 We use folder in this case (in real world scenario you will have multiple Git).
 In this case we have 3 folder:

 <ul>
   <li>opsTeam (Ops Cloud Team)</li>